 It’s common knowledge in today’s world that meditation is beneficial.
 Everyone is doing it, from Oprah to elite athletes, from preschool children to doctorate candidates.
 The benefits of meditation have been studied by scientists for decades.
 Spiritual aspirants have been meditating for millennia.
-Yet despite knowing the value of meditation, many people fail to establish a practice.
+Yet despite knowing the value of meditation, many people fail to practice this simple method of mental housekeeping.

 A common mistake of novice meditators is to think they must forcefully stop the mind’s thoughts before they can even begin.
 Beginners don’t realize that a calm mind is the result of meditation—it’s not a prerequisite.
 Their experience seems to confirm that notion.
 Trying to stop the mind from thinking makes it even more agitated.